zaxymelkt/jjk/content/Systems/Domain Expansion/Domain Expansion - Kāmadhātu Shrine.md

 domain: Complete
 ---
 # Domain Expansion : Kāmadhātu Shrine
 _The "Shrine of Worldly Desire" appears as a main sanctuary adorned with amulets scattered throughout its interior, covering the floor, walls, and ceiling.
 This shrine features a solitary entryway, a stairway ascending 25 meters to its peak.
-It is encircled by the skeletal remains of [[Shrine]]'s victims from Hoshikakushi's tenure as an assassin for the [[Jujutsu Historical & Prominent Families#Fujiwara|Fujiwara clan]], displayed in a state of crucifixion and incineration.
+It is encircled by the skeletal remains of [[Shrine]]'s victims from Hoshikakushi's tenure as an assassin for the [[Jujutsu Clans#Fujiwara|Fujiwara clan]], displayed in a state of crucifixion and incineration.
 The shrine's decor includes the liquefied forms of the Fujiwara Clan members, with a pristine image of Fujiwara Emiko prominently placed at the apex.
 The entire domain is treated as Hoshikakushi's Palm._

 ---